-SEND Local Offer
+SEND Local Offer and Information Report

-Our local offer is information for parents/carers of and external agencies working children who have Special Educational Needs or Disabilities (SEND).
+Our local offer is based on information for parents/carers of and external agencies working with children who have Special Educational Needs or Disabilities (SEND).
 This offer outlines the provision and support they can expect to receive, if they choose Chiltern Hills Academy for their children.

-All schools are supported by Buckinghamshire Council to be as inclusive as possible, with the needs of students with a Special Educational Need/s being met in a mainstream setting wherever possible, where families want this to happen.
+All schools are supported by Buckinghamshire Council to be as inclusive as possible, with the needs of students with a Special Educational Need(s) being met in a mainstream setting wherever possible, where families want this to happen.

 Chiltern Hills Academy is a mainstream non-selective school with a catchment covering Chesham and the surrounding area.
 It is a learning environment at the heart of its community.
-We promote the Christian values of honesty, respect, compassion, love, forgiveness, self-discipline and hope.
-Ofsted rated the school as 'good' in February 2017.
+We promote the Christian values of honesty, respect, compassion, love, forgiveness, selfdiscipline and hope.
+Ofsted rated the school as 'good' in September 2022.
 We welcome all students to our school and believe that every student has an entitlement to develop his or her full potential.
 Diversity is valued as a rich resource, which supports learning of all.
 At CHA we recognise a child's right to a broad, balanced, relevant and challenging curriculum, which is appropriate to their individual abilities, talent and personal qualities.

-We currently have approximately 904 students on roll in Years 7-11 with an additional 152 students attending our sixth form.
-There are 41 students with an Education, Health & Care Plan and another 131 students accessing SEN Support and a further 70 students are being monitored and have their needs through Quality First Teaching within the classroom.
+We currently have approximately 968 students on roll in Years 7 - 11 with an additional 164 students attending our sixth form.
+There are 51 students with an Education, Health & Care Plan and another 156 students accessing SEN Support and a further 79 students are being monitored and have their needs through Quality First Teaching within the classroom.